All Episodes

 Put the one about 12 years.

-Well, I mean, how does somebody like it was like Al Gore saying the earth is suffering from a fever?
+I mean, how does somebody like it was like Al Gore saying the earth is suffering from a fever?

-And and he was making those crazy predictions.
+And he was making those crazy predictions.

-Then you get 4% city income tax, then you got the highest property taxes, then you got, oh, on top of that, uh taxes and the largest property taxes in the country.
+Then you got, oh, on top of that, the health taxes and the largest property taxes in the country.

-And like this is the war.
+And like, this is the war.

 This is our World War II.